sunpy/ndcube/docs/explaining_ndcube/tabular_coordinates.rst

     fill_value: nan
     bounds_error: False)>

-This `gwcs.WCS` object can then be passed to the constructor of `.NDCube` alongside your array and other parameters.
+This `gwcs.wcs.WCS` object can then be passed to the constructor of `ndcube.NDCube` alongside your array and other parameters.

 Combining Two Coordinates into a Single WCS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^